Israel: Music and dance

 Israeli music includes Mizrahi and Sephardic music, Hasidic melodies, Greek music, jazz, and pop rock.
 The Israel Philharmonic Orchestra has been in operation for over seventy years and performs more than two hundred concerts each year.
 Itzhak Perlman, Pinchas Zukerman and Ofra Haza are among the internationally acclaimed musicians born in Israel.
 The country in the Eurovision Song Contest nearly every year since 1973, winning it four times and hosting three times.
 Eilat has hosted its own international music festival, the Red Sea Jazz Festival, every summer since 1987.
 The nation's canonical folk songs are known as "Songs of the Land of Israel".

 Cinema and theatre

 Ten Israeli films have been final nominees for Best Foreign Language Film at the Academy Awards.
-Palestinian Israeli filmmakers have made films dealing with the Arab-Israeli conflict and status of Palestinians within Israel, such as Mohammed Bakri's 2002 film Jenin, Jenin and The Syrian Bride.
+Palestinian Israeli filmmakers have made films dealing with the Arab-Israeli conflict and status of Palestinians within Israel, such as Mohammad Bakri's 2002 film Jenin, Jenin and The Syrian Bride.

 Continuing the strong theatrical traditions of the Yiddish theatre in Eastern Europe, Israel maintains a vibrant theatre scene.
-Founded in 1918, Habima Theatre in Tel Aviv is Israel's oldest repertory theater company and national theater.
+Founded in 1918, Habima Theatre in Tel Aviv is Israel's oldest repertory theatre company and national theatre.
 Other theatres include Ohel, the Cameri and Gesher.